This is THE BEST Healthy Chicken Caesar salad recipe with Greek yogurt Caesar dressing and pecorino Romano crisps that

 - ¼ cup greek yogurt

 - 2 tsp anchovy paste or two anchovies from a can the anchovies in a tube are great because you can seal it and use it again

 - 2 Tbsp parsley

-- 2 Tbsp pecorino romano cheese (plus more for the crisps below) for extra flavor
+- 2 Tbsp pecorino romano cheese (plus more for the crisps below) you can substitute with parmesan cheese

 - salt and freshly cracked black pepper